 A car seat is supposed to be installed a few weeks before the actual due date for delivery.

-Some car seats are not easily installed which is why the earlier the better.
+Some car seats are not easily installed, so the earlier, the better.

-Baby Bunting Bags can also be used in the baby car seat as well.
+Baby Bunting Bags can also be used in the baby car seat.

 Things To Include for Your Non-Pregnant Partner

-First off, the hospital makes only a little or no provisions for your partner (husband, family, relative, friend, etc.), so it’s your job to fill in the blanks for them, to make their stay with you easy.
+First, the hospital makes only a few or no provisions for your partner (husband, family, relative, friend, etc.), so it’s your job to fill in the blanks to make their stay with you easy.

 And you do this by telling them what to come along with.
 It’s that simple!